Introduction to GeoPandas#

 GeoDataFrame.
 This tutorial uses the

-"nybb" dataset, a map of New York boroughs, which is part of the GeoPandas installation.
-Therefore, we use
+"nybb" dataset, a map of New York boroughs, which is available through the

-geopandas.datasets.get_path() to retrieve the path to the dataset.
+geodatasets.get_path() to download the dataset and retrieve the path to the local copy.

 |0||5||Staten Island||330470.010332||1.623820e+09||MULTIPOLYGON (((970217.022 145643.332, 970227....|